A global trial that will look into a new application method for one of the most commonly-used hair loss

 The study been announced by Swiss pharmaceutical company Polichem, and the randomised, double-blind Phase 3 trial is hoping to enlist an impressive 450 volunteers who will be involved over a six-month period.

-The trial is certainly of interest to the medical community as Polichem has announced that it will be using a topical version of the drug finasteride, one of just two MHRA and FDA approved drugs for the treatment of Male Pattern Hair Loss.
-Normally, this drug is taken orally.
+The trial is certainly of interest to the medical community as Polichem has announced that it will be using a topical version of the drug finasteride 1mg

 At more than 60 sites across Belgium, Germany, Spain, Russia and Hungary, the Polichem trial will explore the clinical efficacy and safety of what has been named P-3074.
 The company further describes this as a cutaneous spray solution.

-At Belgravia, men with hereditary hair loss are first assessed then diagnosed by a specialist who then provides them with a comprehensive list of options tailored to their medical requirements, level and pattern of shedding.
-Typically they will recommend a combination approach which includes both oral finasteride 1mg and minoxidil to be applied directly to the scalp and specifically chosen from a number of high strength minoxidil products available from Belgravia’s in-clinic pharmacies.
+When seeking a non-surgical hair loss solution for Male Pattern Baldness, men are assessed then diagnosed by a specialist who then provides them with a comprehensive list of options tailored to their medical requirements, level and pattern of shedding.

 Alongside the key topical and oral medications, additional hair growth supporting products